opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

     2. Enter your details in the **Select data fields**.
 In the **Database** field, select the desired acceleration index: **Skipping index** or **Covering index**.
 A _skipping index_ uses skip acceleration methods, such as partition, min/max, and value sets, to ingest data using compact aggregate data structures.
 This makes them an economical option for direct querying scenarios.
 A _covering index_ ingests all or some of the data from the source into OpenSearch and makes it possible to use all OpenSearch Dashboards and plugin functionality.

-5. Under **Index settings**, enter the details for your acceleration index.
+5. Under **Index settings**, enter the information for your acceleration index.
 For information about naming, select **Help**.
 Note that an Amazon S3 table can only have one skipping index at a time.
-An example is shown in the following image:
+An example is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/skipping-index-settings.png" alt="Skipping index settings" width="700"/>